 6-8 cups chicken or vegetable stock

 1/2 cup grated parmesan cheese, plus extra for serving

 Coat the bottom of a dutch oven or heavy soup pot with about 1 tbsp olive oil and heat over medium.
 Add the leeks and a pinch of salt and sweat for 5-7 minutes, stirring often, until they have softened.
 Stir in the garlic and red pepper flakes and cook 1 minute more.
-Add the broccoli (if you aren't making the garnish, go ahead and toss it all in), potatoes, basil leaves, white wine, 6 cups stock, 2-1/2 tsp salt, and 1/2 tsp black pepper and stir to combine.
+Add the broccoli, potatoes, basil leaves, white wine, 6 cups stock, 2-1/2 tsp salt, and 1/2 tsp black pepper and stir to combine.
 Bring the soup to a boil, then reduce to simmer 25-30 minutes, until the vegetables are fork tender.

 To serve, ladle the hot soup into bowls and drizzle with some more olive oil.
-Top with grated parmesan and a few of the crispy broccoli florets (if you made them).
+Top with grated parmesan and a few of the crispy broccoli florets and/or a dollop of creme fraiche if you desire!
 Dunk with crusty bread and enjoy!